 S3 Computing Science

-Our S3 course follows the level 4 Experiences and Outcomes outlined in A Curriculum for Excellence – Technologies Curriculum Area.
+Our S3 course follows both Level 3 and level 4 Experiences and Outcomes outlined in The Curriculum for Excellence – Technologies Curriculum Area.

 Computers play an important part in today’s society.
 It is important to be aware of their effects at work, in the home and in our leisure time and to be able to adapt to the inevitable new developments in technology.